 Personal checks may be cashed without charge in the Business office, Room 148, Alexandria Hall.
 Appropriate identification must be provided.
 Checks may not exceed $50.00 a day.
 A fee of $20.00 will be assessed for NSF checks.
-Check writing privileges will be denied anyone who has written more than one NSF check to the College.
+Check writing privileges will be denied anyone who has written more than one NSF check to the University.
 The Business office hours are 7:45 am – 5:00 pm Monday – Thursday; 7:45 am – 12:00 noon Friday.

 Full payment of student accounts is due at registration.
 However, additional charges may occur on/or after registration for such items as schedule changes, dormitory and meal plan changes, NSF checks, etc. The outstanding balances must be paid promptly.
 If a balance remains on a student’s account at the end of a semester: